Programming-from-A-to-Z/A2Z-F20/07-cfg/README.md

 ## Emoji Key for Video Tutorials, Readings, and more

 - 🚨 Watch this video tutorial! (this is technical info needed for the examples).
-Of course if you alreaddy know this material, you can skip.
+Of course if you already know this material, you can skip.
 - 🔢 This is found in a group, maybe pick just one to check out!
 - 🍿 Additional video if you have a particular interest and want to do a deeper dive.
 - 📕 Required reading!
 Let's make sure we all have read this.